-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
 HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are increasingly popular.
+It's easy to see why these careers are growing so quickly.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 What Is an HVAC Technician?

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll be knowledgeable about:
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+Many technicians are skilled with both residential and commercial equipment.
+And, most important, you’ll be knowledgeable about:

 Some apprentices even become HVAC-R technicians, and they are further trained to provide refrigeration.